US-Cert Current Activity

 Although BOD 22-01 only applies to FCEB agencies, CISA strongly urges all organizations to reduce their exposure to cyberattacks by prioritizing timely remediation of Catalog vulnerabilities as part of their vulnerability management practice.
 CISA will continue to add vulnerabilities to the catalog that meet the specified criteria.

-CISA released one Industrial Control Systems (ICS) advisory on November 19, 2024.
+CISA released eight Industrial Control Systems (ICS) advisories on December 19, 2024.
 These advisories provide timely information about current security issues, vulnerabilities, and exploits surrounding ICS.

 CISA encourages users and administrators to review newly released ICS advisories for technical details and mitigations.